billthefarmer/editor/README.md

 ### Text size
-Text size may be changed from the menu or by pinch or expand gestures on the text.
+Text size may be changed from the menu or by pinch or expand gestures on the text or by doubletap and swipe.
 The response to gestures on large files may be slow or delayed.

 ### Unsaved file
 If you touch the new, back or open button, and the current file has been